uvarc/rc-website/content/userinfo/accord/security.md

 ## Closed Environments

-ACCORD environments have no outbound connectivity to the Internet other than whitelisted library and tool repositories (PyPi, CPAN, CRAN, etc.).
+ACCORD environments have no outbound connectivity to the Internet other than approved library and tool repositories (PyPi, CPAN, CRAN, etc.).
 Connections to tools such as GitHub and external APIs are not allowed.

 ## Encryption